 Likert scale is often used when you want to understand something that requires more than one question.
 Because you’ll be asking multiple questions in your survey, making sure the statements analyze different indicators of your research is important.

 So, create statements that consist of a balance of positive and negative indicators.
-For example, positive words like – using social media have made social life interesting.
-The negative statement will be like – using social media has made social living worse.
+For example, positive words like – “using social media has made social life interesting.”
+The negative statement will be like – “using social media has made social living worse.”
+When you get clear-cut answers, it means the responses are reliable.

 4. Use Questions rather than statements